Robert L. Abell

 • (859) 254-7076

 Robert L. Abell represents individuals, families and, occasionally, small businesses.
-It would be fair to call him a trial lawyer.
+He's a trial lawyer.

 The cases he handles for these clients mainly involve employment, which includes cases of sex discrimination, race discrimination, age discrimination, disability discrimination, wrongful discharge, FMLA, unpaid overtime and wages, retaliation, whistleblower, and Kentucky workers compensation.